The presidential election season is upon us.

 The seasoned and respected senator’s logo design is dull.
 The logo, a minimalist navy wordmark in an angular sans serif font with a single underline, simply reads “Warren.”
 There’s nothing to capture the eye or make the logo stand out from the pack in any way… unless you see the two-color version.

 The two-color version of Warren’s logo places the wordmark in white and the underline beneath in bizarre seafoam green.

 The green accent color appears throughout the candidate’s website design.
 And that would be okay – if it weren’t paired with navy and a deep crimson red.
 But it is.

 Political branding status quo demands that candidates use the national colors.
 This helps to show off their patriotism – and help casual passers-by easily recognize a political brand.

-I suspect the awkward color palette is the result of trying to merge these traditional guidelines with a more unique color to help reflect the Senator’s unique identity and differentiate her from the competition.
+I suspect the awkward color palette is the result of merging these traditional guidelines with a unique color to help reflect the Senator’s unique identity and differentiate her from the competition.